djjd47130/JD-TMDB/README.md

 This library is currently in active develoment, and not guaranteed for use at this time.

+## Delphi Version

+This library is written in Delphi 10.4.
+While it should work fine on other version of Delphi, there are no guarantees.
+The older the Delphi version, the less likely this library will be compatible.

 ## TMDB API Documentation

 https://developer.themoviedb.org/reference/intro/getting-started